 PhD in Literary and Cultural Theory, Carnegie Mellon University

 Shakespeare, English Renaissance Literature, Literary and Cultural Theory.
-Research interests: Shakespeare through the ages, Global Shakespeare, Shakespeare in Popular Culture, theater in early modern urban culture, and history of the discipline.
+Research interests: Shakespeare and eco-criticism, posthuman theory, Global Shakespeare, theater in early modern urban culture, and history of the discipline.

 Elizabethan and Jacobean Literature